 Maybe you have a hidden passion for animating!

 Most animation software is quite expensive but there are some free programs available, such as Pencil2D, OpenToonz or Synfig Studio and they are perfect for beginners.
-Once you familiarize yourself with the animating process and feel like you would like to pursue developing your skills further, you might consider buying one of the paid software, such as Toon Boom Harmony or Moho.
+Once you familiarize yourself with the animating process and feel like you want to pursue developing your skills further, you might consider buying one of the paid software, such as Toon Boom Harmony or Moho.

 Being able to create animation is a valuable skill, much less common than illustrating or digital painting.
 You can be sure you will get more job opportunities if you add animating to your skillset as a freelance artist.